iarxii/WaveShooter/docs/Pickup_System.md

 - The pickup system is implemented in `src/App.jsx` (state + spawn/collect logic) and the visual/interaction is provided by the `Pickup` component inside the same file.
 - Pickups are intentionally lightweight and time-limited.
 A global `MAX_PICKUPS` cap prevents excessive concurrent pickups for performance reasons.

+Spawning

+- Pickups appear in two ways:
+  - On enemy death: a wave-scaled gate decides if a pickup drops; if it does, a weighted table rolls between special pickups (invuln, bombs, armour, lasers, shield, pulsewave) and the common pool (power/health).
+  - Ambient after each wave tick: 1–2 pickups are spawned using pressure- and wave-scaled probabilities, including the special pickups above.
+- These probabilities are tuned to keep the battlefield lively without overwhelming the player; see the `onEnemyDie` and the waves loop in `src/App.jsx` for exact weights.

 Data shape

 A pickup object (stored in the `pickups` array in `src/App.jsx`) looks like: